-We hope you will join us for all six of our quilting classes to increase your confidence and skill in hand sewing quilt blocks.
+We hope you will join us for all seven of our quilting classes to increase your confidence and skill in hand sewing quilt blocks.
 You can sign up for the entire series here.

 Ekta Kaul is an award winning London based artist.
 Her artistic practice is focused on creating narrative maps that explore places, history and belonging through stitch.
 A pared back aesthetic coupled with a highly considered use of graphic marks and lines form the core elements of her work.
 These are underpinned by a thoughtful approach to making with meaning, a deep interest in heritage and a firm commitment to sustainability.
 “I am drawn to maps not only because they are beautiful objects in their own right but also because they are repositories for meaning.
 A map can reveal so many stories and can become a portal to places that are significant in personal narratives.”, says Ekta.